-And while you’re thinking about Porto, don’t miss my full city guide here!
+And while you’re thinking about your trip here, check out my Porto city guide!

-Roughly £11 – £20/person/night for a shared dorm room.
-Check out the prices for your dates here.
+Prices start are around £11 – £20/person/night for a shared dorm room.
+Check the price for your dates here:

 A short walk from São Bento railway station, this area is very central and would definitely suit any travellers who want to spend most of their time in the medieval/touristy section of the city.
 That said, Porto is so small that even walking all the way out to the Casa Da Musica only took 40 minutes from here – so that would be the longest walk you would consider doing in Porto.